sustainable-computing-io/kepler/enhancements/platform-validation.md

 (1) Marcelo introduced `stress-ng` for stress test.
 Need investigation whether it is applicable in this PR scope.

+(2) Some further cases are introduced in 0.6.0 release, see `Test Plan` section above.

-(2) More brainstorming ideas are needed and welcomed in community, as long as they are `Platform Validation` related.
-Ideas could be added here, test cases should be separate PRs.
+(3) More brainstorming ideas are needed and welcomed in community, as long as they are `Platform Validation` related.
+Ideas could be added here, test cases should be seperate PRs.